 A kudzu seed has an outer coat that is extremely hard, making the seeds nearly unviable for spreading the plant.
 Cuttings and vines do that proficiently.

-The seeds are perfect for drilling and stringing as beads though!
+The seeds are perfect for drilling and stringing as beads, though!
 They also can be used in bean bag furniture, stuffed animals, eye pillows, mosaics, and other crafts.
-Plant fibers from the vines can be made into linen-like fabrics, rope, baskets, wicker furniture, floor and wall coverings, and all manner of paper products.
+Plant fibres from the vines can be made into linen-like fabrics, rope, baskets, wicker furniture, floor and wall coverings, and all manner of paper products.

 Young kudzu roots can be brewed into beer or used for producing ethanol for cars.
 Unlike corn and grains, kudzu does not require care, watering, or fertilizer to grow, nor is it already an important food crop for humans in North America.